 This fireplace may be placed on either a combustible or noncombustible continuous flat surface.
 Follow the instructions for framing in Section 3.
 Slide the fireplace into position.
-Be sure to provide the minimum 3/4 in. air clearance at the sides and 3/4 in. at the back of the fireplace.
+Be sure to provide the minimum 1/2 in. air clearance at the sides and back of the fireplace.